tphillips/Please/README.md

 Please
 ======

-A request broadcast and management system.
+A request broadcast and management system with a mobile friendly UI.

 The system can be used for many purposes, requesting cover for a shift is an ideal use case.